Skip to main content

 string

 Override the browser used for replays.
-Accepts chromium, firefox, or webkit.
+Accepts chromium, chrome, or chrome-for-testing.

 --headful-browser [headfulBrowser]